Nazrul Islam (Chittagong politician)

-Nazrul Islam Politician of Chittagong District of Bangladesh and member of Parliament for Chittagong-11 and Chittagong-7.
+Nazrul Islam is a former politician of Chittagong District of Bangladesh and member of parliament for Chittagong-11 and Chittagong-7.

-Career
+Biography

+Nazrul Islam was born in 1927 in what is now Patiya, Chittagong District, Bangladesh.

 Islam was elected to parliament from Chittagong-11 as a Bangladesh Nationalist Party candidate in 1979.
 He was elected to parliament from Chittagong-7 as a Jatiya Party candidate in 1988.

+He died on 24 November 2011.